 The guides must be official Machu Picchu guides or licensed tourist guides.
 With there also being a restriction on the number of visitors that each guide can accompany.
 Now the internet tells me that a guide for the day is roughly $25 USD.
 Guides can be found at the entrance and booked on the spot.
 Make sure your guide is official and look for the blue identify badge issued by the National College of Tourism.

 Tip- At the end of a guided tour of Machu Picchu it is customary to tip the guide.
 A rough estimate is $10USD per person.

 This is similar to how things operate in Cambodia and other countries.
-So it’s nothing to be scared of.
+So it’s nothing to be scared of or get angry about.

 - The new rules prohibited re-entering the controlled area.

 - Prohibited to enter with food/drinks (eek!
 I get hangry)

 - Prohibited to enter with tripod or any type of camera stand/support